 Archery is one of those sports that if you probably didn’t have the right equipment you’d never be a real archer.
 Your tools are your arsenal as it is a sport where you learn how to master your mind, body and your tools to become good at the sport.
 The most important tool at your disposal, is, of course, your bow.

-This rigidity makes the compound bow more energy-efficient than other bows, as less energy is dissipated in limb movement.
+This rigidity makes the best beginner compound bow more energy-efficient than other bows, as less energy is dissipated in limb movement.
 The higher-rigidity, higher-technology construction also improves accuracy by reducing the bow’s sensitivity to changes in temperature and humidity.
 There are other advantages such as let off that allows you to create different stroke profiles, and self lock very easily.

 With such an eccentric yet advantageous instrument, it is crucial to learn how to properly take care of it.
 A bow like this is prone to falling into disrepair so follow these steps to keep your beloved bow in tip-top shape!